-The welfare of children and young people is paramount to the Irish Football Association.
-We endeavour to provide an environment which values and protects all children and young people, in all aspects and at every level of football in Northern Ireland, regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation.
+The welfare of children and young people is of paramount importance to the Irish Football Association.
+We endeavour to provide an environment which values and protects all children and young people, in all aspects and at every level of football in Northern Ireland, regardless of age, gender, ethnicity, religious belief, nationality, political opinion, marital status, sexual orientation or disability.

 It is the policy and commitment of the Irish FA to protect children and young people involved in football from inappropriate behaviour and all types of abuse.